Cherreads

 "Don't just say."

-Hana was in the front passenger seat and did not look up from her phone.
-She was seventeen and had the self-possessed quality of someone who had decided, at some point early in her life, that the space she occupied was hers by right rather than permission.
-She said, without inflection, still looking at her phone: "He's not wrong.
+Hana was in the front passenger seat and didn't look up from her phone.
+She was seventeen and had the self-possessed quality of someone who'd decided early on that the space she occupied was hers by right, not permission.
+She said, without looking up: "He's not wrong.
 The trees are too perfect."

 "The trees are landscaped," Elena said.
 "People landscape trees."

 "Not like that."
-Hana finally looked up, studying the approaching development with the assessing attention she brought to most things.
+Hana finally looked up, studying the development ahead with the same sharp attention she gave most things.
 "Those trees look like they're not allowed to move."

 In the back seat, pressed against Ren's right shoulder, Mia had been quiet for most of the two-hour drive.
-She was fifteen and the youngest of the three of them and she had a way of going inward sometimes — not sullen, not absent, just turned toward something interior that she was attending to with her full concentration.
-She had been doing it since they left the old apartment.
-Watching the landscape go past with the slow, careful attention of someone who was looking for something they expected to find.
+She was fifteen, the youngest of the three of them, and she had a way of going inward sometimes — not sullen, not absent, just turned toward something inside herself that she was paying close attention to.
+She'd been doing it since they left the old apartment.
+Watching the landscape pass with the slow, careful look of someone expecting to find something.

 She found it now.